AmitayCohen1/react-node-deploy/README.md

 ### 👋 Personal note
 Please thoroughly review this process as things change and mistakes can be made.
+This is a basic example of deploying an MVP to get up and running, there are better architectures out there.
+I'm no expert.
 This is a general summary, more extensive documents to be available soon.
 If you have any questions, feel free to reach out to <amitay1599@gmail.com>

 [That's me](https://www.amitaycohen.com/) 🧑🏼‍🚀